 The governing body ensure that appropriate filters and monitoring systems are in place.
 This is to ensure that children have access to 'safe' information and that 'over blocking' does not restrict access to their learning.
 Government supported online safety websites provide information to support governing bodies to keep children safe online (including when children are at home).
-Please see below list of links on the section entitled "Further advice on safeguarding and child protection is available" for guidance and information.
-We have a named Online Safety Leader and a system to log any Online Safety incidents.
+Please see the below list of links on the section entitled "Further advice on safeguarding and child protection is available" for guidance and information.
+The DSL and ICT Lead work together to log any Online Safety incidents.

-We ensure that monitoring systems are in place using a program from the London Grid for Learning, which is checked weekly by the Headteacher and any actions taken.
+We ensure that monitoring systems are in place using a program from the London Grid for Learning, which is checked weekly by the Designated Safeguarding Lead and any actions taken.